top of page

 Writer's pictureSovereign Arbitration Advisors

-Discontinuation of climate-related ICSID Cases against The Netherlands
+Discontinuation of climate-related ICSID cases against The Netherlands

 Dorieke Overduin led the legal representation on behalf of the Ministry of Economic Affairs and Climate Policy of the Netherlands, and collaborated with attorneys of NOERR, De Brauw Blackstone Westbroek and Foley Hoag LLP.